Shark Fins Act 2023

 Overview

-This bill aims to protect sharks by prohibiting the import and export of shark fins to and from the UK, and also to amend existing regulations concerning the removal of shark fins on board fishing vessels.
-Exceptions are made for sharks where the fins are still naturally attached and the body is largely intact.
+This bill aims to protect sharks by prohibiting the import and export of shark fins to and from the UK, and by amending regulations concerning the removal of shark fins on fishing vessels.
+Exceptions are possible with exemption certificates for conservation purposes.

 Description